 We are an established Estate and Letting Agency covering Hyndburn through our town centre office stretching from Rossendale to the edge of the Ribble Valley, where we offer a comprehensive and friendly service to all our clients.
 Our aim is to provide trouble free management so that you can feel confident that your property is being looked after in a professional manner and not have the stress of often associated with personal involvement.
 Our service includes:

 - Free Valuation and advice.

 Our service begins when we are asked to carry out an appraisal on a property for rental purposes.
 This is achieved by both internal and external inspections.
 Other factors which influence a valuation are discussed with the owner including condition, location and amenities.

 - Acquiring and Assessing Prospective Tenants.

-On receiving your instructions to manage a property, marketing will be started immediately, it will be advertised in our offices, in the local paper and if appropriate on the internet.
+On receiving your instructions to manage a property, marketing will be started immediately, it will be advertised in our offices, and on the internet.
 Once a prospective tenant is found we will obtain all the necessary references and carry out a credit search on each applicant before considering any application.
 We will also obtain a security deposit which will normally be equal to one months rent , together with rent in advance.

 - Inventory Service.